isc-projects/stork/doc/dev/ci-images.rst

 Below is the list of changes of CI images for particular tags.
 The image names are the file names of their Dockerfiles.

+**Tag: 4**

+    Introduced in the #1353 ticket to provide new Alpine 3.18 image, which includes updated Go 1.22.2 package.

+    - ``alpine.Dockerfile``:

+        - Base: ``golang:1.22-alpine3.18``
+        - Frozen all dependency versions
+        - Updated to Ruby 3.2, Python 3.11, NPM 9.6, Make 4.4, Binutils-gold 2.40

+    Other images were not changed.

 **Tag: 3**

     Introduced in the #1178 ticket to add the missing ``ssh`` dependency.